Rumson–Sea Bright Bridge: Early bridges

 The first bridge across the Shrewsbury River connecting Sea Bright to Rumson was a wooden drawbridge constructed in 1870.

-This was replaced in 1881 by an iron bridge, which was replaced by temporary wooden bridge in 1900 and then a 660 foot steel swing bridge in 1901.
+This was replaced in 1881 by an iron bridge, which was replaced by temporary wooden bridge in 1900 and then a 660-foot steel swing bridge in 1901.

 1950 bridge

 The existing span that connects from Rumson to Ocean Avenue in Sea Bright was built in 1950.
 It is located more northbound than former spans.
 The 1950 bridge has become harder to maintain over time and had required repairs twice, once in 2002 and again in 2013.

 Replacement bridge

 Due to the structural deficiency and functionally obsolete state of the existing structure, Monmouth County had announced plans for a replacement of the existing span at a site south of the current crossing.
 They predicted that the project would be complete by 2020.

 Construction began in 2022.
 The new bridge will include two wide shoulders, something the original bridge lacked.
-It will also include other improvements, such as modernized draw controls, a access ramp to the nearby Sea Bright Beach from the Route 36 intersection, pedestrian beacons and striped crosswalks with the Ward Avenue intersection, and upgrades to the nearby Sea Bright park.
+It will also include other improvements, such as modernized draw controls, an access ramp to the nearby Sea Bright Beach from the Route 36 intersection, pedestrian beacons and striped crosswalks with the Ward Avenue intersection, and upgrades to the nearby Sea Bright park.
 Demolition of a nearby Dunkin' Donuts was deemed necessary in order to construct the replacement bridge.
 The bridge replacement project was scheduled to end in 2025.
 The new bridge opened to traffic on July 31, 2025.